kan713/ShellLauncher/README.md

 Copyright 2021-2025 ykFred_699 Allright reserved.

-# Shell launcher of unknown use
+# Shell launcher dedicated to mycla server (for self-satisfaction)
 This shell launcher is a self-satisfied creation of unknown use.
 The source code is not disclosed.
 Please be sure to use this software at your own risk.